alexpeterhall/quotes/quotes.md

 "In a world of distraction, single-tasking is a super power." - Tim Ferris "Sit, sit.
 Walk, walk.
-Don't wobble." - Zen proverb "Choose the pain of discipline, not the pain of regret." - Derek Sivers
+Don't wobble." - Zen proverb "Choose the pain of discipline, not the pain of regret." - Derek Sivers "If you’re thinking without writing, you only think you’re thinking." - Leslie Lamport

 ## Falsehoods / Truth